hungcq/knowledge-repo/blockchain/the-basics-of-bitcoins-and-blockchains.md

   - Short programs stored on Ethereum blockchain
   - Replicated across all nodes
   - Can be inspected by the public
+  - Turing complete: fully functional & can perform any computation available in other programming languages
+  - Programming languages:
+    - Most common: Solidity
+    - Other: Serpent (similar to Python), LLL (deprecated)
-  - Steps:
+  - Steps to run:
     - Upload smart contract to blockchain via a transaction -> it exists at an address
     - Run smart contract via a transaction:
       - Miners run first
       - When mined, broadcasted to other nodes.
 Other nodes run the contract.
-  - Turing complete: fully functional & can perform any computation available in other programming languages
-  - Languages:
-    - Most common: Solidity
-    - Other: Serpent (similar to Python), LLL (deprecated)
-- Software:
+- Softwares:
   - CLI: geth (Go, popular), eth (C++), pyethapp (Python), Parity (Rust, popular)
   - GUI: Mist: run on top of geth or eth
 - Ethereum's history: notable event: DAO hack & reversal of transaction